 An ASMR artist is anyone who creates something to stimulate ASMR, to represent ASMR, or that is inspired by ASMR.

-ASMR artists cover many diverse fields, platforms, methods, and mediums of artistic expression.
+ASMR artists and art cover many diverse fields, platforms, methods, and mediums of artistic expression.

 Click the links below for examples of ASMR-inspired: